liuweide01/HBNC/README.md

 # GFS-Seg
-This is the implementation of [**Harmonizing Base and Novel Classes: A Class-Contrastive Approach for Generalized Few-Shot Segmentation**](https://link.springer.com/article/10.1007/s11263-023-01939-y) (IJCV 2023).
+This is part implementation of [**Harmonizing Base and Novel Classes: A Class-Contrastive Approach for Generalized Few-Shot Segmentation**](https://link.springer.com/article/10.1007/s11263-023-01939-y) (IJCV 2023).

 ![image](Motivation.png)